wheelercj/note-splitter/docs/dev-env.md

 * `briefcase dev` to run the app in dev mode (see [BeeWare Briefcase's docs](https://docs.beeware.org/en/latest/tutorial/tutorial-3.html) for more info if needed).
 * `pytest` to run the automated tests.
 * `py src/tests/manual_test.py` or `python3 src/tests/manual_test.py` to run the manual test.
+* `coverage run -m pytest` to gather test coverage data, and then:
+  * `coverage report -i` to view a brief test coverage report.
+  * `coverage html -i` to view a detailed test coverage report.
 * `pre-commit run --all-files` to run all the pre-commit hooks without committing.
 * `pre-commit run hook-id-here --file file-path-here.py` to run one pre-commit hook on one file without committing.
 * To locally build the documentation to test it, see [how to maintain this documentation](how-to-doc.rst).